WEBSITE UPGRADE IS UNDERWAY

 ALL ABOUT ME

 I'm passionate about Art .
 Art governs my life, both as maker and consumer/observer/collector.
 That's about the whole story really, except that I also love gardening (having taken over my local neighbourhood as a sort-of eco-warrior) and dancing, which is Art, and avant guarde electronic music, which is also Art.
-And also sex, good food, travel....
+And also cinema, good food, travel....
 All those good things.

 Please allow me to make an apology right here: whilst there is no overt sexual imagery in these pages, there are some links to my artist friends' websites that do indeed contain adult material and are not recommended for viewing by minors.
 I don't apologise for that content of course, only for the fact that some young people may miss out on experiencing the wonders of my website.
 You will read below that I used to run my studio as an art gallery in Lane Cove.
 One very young friend would refer to it as "Jeffrey's Galaxy".. and so it has remained through every iteration.
 Welcome to my world.